Preheat the oven

 “Well… you can’t go back home.
 At least, not tonight,” the woman says.
 “Stay here and I’ll help you.”

-She guides the girl through the living room and into a dim corridor, then releases her grip.
+She guides the girl into a dark hallway, then releases her grip.

 “Now, go get settled and I’ll tell you what to do next.”
-The girl clutches her backpack and stumbles down the passageway.
-The woman smiles.
-“After we eat, I’ll tell you everything… Where I was, how long I was there, and what your Mom and Dad had to say about it.”
+The girl clutches her backpack and continues down the corridor.
+The woman’s voice follows her.
+“After we eat, I’ll tell you everything… where I was, how long I was there, and what your mom and dad had to say about it.”

 “Grandma?” she says.